vmware-tanzu/velero/site/content/docs/main/customize-installation.md

 ## Customize resource requests and limits

-At installation, You could set resource requests and limits for the Velero pod and the node-agent pod, if you are using the [File System Backup][3] or [CSI Snapshot Data Movement][12].
+At installation, You could set resource requests and limits for the Velero pod, the node-agent pod and the [repository maintenance job][14], if you are using the [File System Backup][3] or [CSI Snapshot Data Movement][12].

 {{< table caption="Velero Customize resource requests and limits defaults" >}}
 |Setting|Velero pod defaults|node-agent pod defaults|